All Episodes

 Remain was the official Labor Party position.

-Corbyn was only a tepid supporter of the Remain movement, not for a conservative, but for far left reasons.
+Corbyn was only a tepid supporter of the Remain movement, not for a conservative, but for far-left reasons.

 And deposing Corbyn would be the wisest thing the Labor Party could do since he's so radical and he's in favor of nationalizing industries and having closer ties with Hamas and Hezbollah.

-Anyway, but the main point here is that these developments underscore the stunning vote to leave the EU as completely scrambled things, and Britain is now deeply, deeply divided, and it's a deeply uncertain future for what lies ahead for them.
+Anyway, but the main point here is that these developments underscore the stunning vote to leave the EU has completely scrambled things, and Britain is now deeply, deeply divided, and it's a deeply uncertain future for what lies ahead for them.

 These are uncharted waters for the world.

-You know, they lost what, 3% the other day, another 2% or so today, but you know, there's something else going on which I think is a lot deeper.
+You know, they lost, what, 3% the other day, another 2% or so today, but, you know, there's something else going on, which I think is a lot deeper.

-Washington Post of all places actually hit the nail on the head in a front page story.
+Washington Post, of all places, actually hit the nail on the head in a front-page story.

 The vote in Britain to leave the European Union lays bare the most dangerous obstacle confronting the world's most ambitious economic and political bloc, the voice of the European people.

-Goes on to say the elites who forced the union, a sprawling labor and consumer market of more than 500 million people have for decades pursued an agenda of deepening integration.
+Goes on to say: the elites who forced the union, a sprawling labor and consumer market of more than 500 million people, have for decades pursued an agenda of deepening integration.

 Voters in France, Ireland, the Netherlands have previously made clear that they want to get out as well.